RuchaPatil2010/tech_impact/README.md

 ### Contact the owner of the backend repository for credentials if you wish to test the application.

-### The site is currently hosted at https://tech-impact.netlify.app/

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).